 WATCH: How to Apply

-- Signed financial responsibility statement
+- Sign the financial responsibility statement

-- Two essays (see tips below)
+- Submit two short essays (see tips below)

 - UT disciplinary check (automatically submitted, no action required)

 A non-refundable application fee is charged to What I Owe after clicking “submit application” on the first page.